centreborelli/srtm4/README.md

 # Installation and dependencies

 The main source code repository for this project is https://github.com/cmla/srtm4.
-It is written in Python 3.
-It was tested with Python 3.5 and 3.6.
-It doesn't support Python 2.
+It is written in Python.
+It was tested with Python 3.5, 3.6 and 2.7.

 `srtm4` requires `libtiff` development files.
 They can be installed with `apt-get install libtiff-dev` (Ubuntu, Debian) or `brew install libtiff`